-Adopt a Sub-Contractor program launched.
+Adopt a Sub-Contractor for B-BBEE Points.

-Treasury also introduced a requirement in tenders of above R30m in value to also leverage the “sub-contracting regulation”, where “feasible” and for big companies to “demonstrate the element of subcontracting to the categorised groups at a tendering stage”.
+Treasury also introduced a requirement in tenders of above R30m in value to also leverage the “sub-contracting regulation”, where “feasible” and for big companies to “demonstrate the element of sub-contracting to the categorised groups at a tendering stage”.

 The regulations also stipulate that successful bidders will have to select the sub-contractors from a list, which the “organ of state must make available” and that it must be “approved by the National Treasury”.

-It is with this challenge in mind that, South Africa’s leading tendering consultancy, Taranisco Advisory CC, has launched the “Adopt a Sub-Contractor Program” wherein companies could firstly, score points on their BBBEE Scorecard when allocating resources to build the capacity of the identified “sub-contractors” and secondly to ensure that their own existing “sub-contractors” are continued to be used where they are successful in winning tenders.
+It is with this challenge in mind that, South Africa’s leading tendering consultancy, Taranisco Advisory CC, has launched the “Adopt a Sub-Contractor Program” wherein companies could firstly, score points on their B-BBEE Scorecard when allocating resources to build the capacity of the identified “sub-contractors” and secondly, to ensure that their own existing “sub-contractors” are continued to be used where they are successful in winning tenders.

-Participating companies in the program will either choose their own “sub-contractors” to become part of the capacity building interventions or it could request TaranisCo Advisory to supply them with pre-screened “sub-contractors” that are verified on treasury’s Central Supplier Database (CSD).
+Participating companies in the program will either choose their own “sub-contractors” to become part of the capacity building interventions or it could request TaranisCo Advisory to supply them with “pre-screened sub-contractors” who are verified on treasury’s Central Supplier Database (CSD).

-According to Gerrit Davids, Lead Consultant at TaranisCo Advisory, “the program provides all companies tendering for government contracts to prepare their “sub-contractors” for the eventual delivery of the required goods or services.
-Also, companies must ensure that their existing “sub-contractors” are complying with the definition of the “selected categories of designated groups”.
-Their current “sub-contractors” may not qualify under these “selected categories” and it could prevent them from tendering for specific contracts”.
+According to Gerrit Davids, Lead Consultant at TaranisCo Advisory, “the program provides all companies tendering for government contracts to prepare their “sub-contractors” for the eventual delivery of contracts.
+Also, companies must ensure that their “existing sub-contractors” are complying with the definition of the “selected categories of designated groups” as prescribed in the tender.

 For further details contact: Gerrit Davids on Cell.
 082 496 1657 or to E-mail us: Click Here